araobp/stm32-mcu/NUCLEO-F401RE/Wireless/RN4020/README.md

 ## Background

+I have got the Bluetooth expansion board for NUCLEO boards, but I have not been able to find a good documentation on the board.

+I only need a very compact BLE board.
 I discovered that Microchip [RN4020](https://www.microchip.com/wwwproducts/en/RN4020) module is very easy-to-use.
 Microchip is a good company.

+I use [this board](http://akizukidenshi.com/catalog/g/gK-11102/) in this project.

 ## Project goal